nikhil-maryala/bearer-token-extractor/README.md

 # Bearer Token Extractor

-A Chrome extension that captures bearer tokens from API calls and displays them in an easy-to-use popup interface.
+A Chrome extension primarily designed for **UiPath token extraction** - captures bearer tokens (UserAccessToken, PortalPkceToken, IdToken) from API calls and displays them in an easy-to-use popup interface.
+Perfect for UiPath developers and testers working with UiPath Cloud Platform authentication.

 ⚠️ **SECURITY WARNING**: This extension captures authentication credentials.
 Only use for authorized testing, development, and debugging.
 See [SECURITY.md](SECURITY.md) for detailed security analysis.